0xBcamp/Whynot/README.md

 ## Solution

-This dApp, utilizing with Moon-API, addresses engagement and financial rewards during virtual meetings.
+This dApp, utilizing with Moon-API, is a blockchain-based platform for engagement and financial rewards during virtual meetings.

 - **Authentication via Moon-API:**
   Users log in securely, granting access to sign transactions from their Moon Wallets.

-- **Real-Time Recognition and Rewards:**
+- **Real-Time Recognition and Rewards on the Blockchain:**
   Express reactions, cast votes, and receive crypto rewards for valuable contributions, all captured on the blockchain.
+Transactions are dictated my smart contract logic, and meeting reaction/reward/voting data can be queried/anaylzed on the blockchian

 - **Simple UI for Interactions:**
   User-friendly interface for seamless interactions.
 Simple meeting participant list with options to react, send crypto, or set up a vote with other authenticated meeting participants.